-First, test all movements.
 And by test, I mean work through as much of the range of motion of an exercise as possible with zero additional resistance and without feeling any pain.
 That means if your shoulder bothers you, just see if you can extend your arms all the way above your head without holding a barbell before you even consider doing a push press or shoulder press.

-I have had a shoulder injury where dips and push ups were out of the question, but pull ups were fine.
+I have had a shoulder injury where dips and push-ups were out of the question, but pull-ups were fine.
 And that is why you should test all movements – you may have more training options than you expect.
-Then again, your injury may limit movement more that you realize.
-Last time I’m going to say it – test.
+Then again, your injury may limit movement more than you realize.

 If you feel any pain during your test mentioned above (especially joint pain) then you should abandon the movement until the injury heals.
 You cannot “suck it up” and just grind through joint pain without hindering healing at best and causing further damage at worst.